-While it’s a bit of a toss-up which of Lopez Island’s two laid-back waterfront campgrounds nudge above the other in greatness, I’ll go with Spencer Spit just for the setting.
-Situated on the northeast corner of the island on a sand spit that encloses a picturesque lagoon, the campground within this 138-acre state park includes seven walk-in campsites (sites 44-50) right on the beach.
-Whether you are fortunate to snag one of these campsites or you end up with a roomier one up on the bluff, you’ll enjoy hours of fun exploring the tidal areas and walking along the sand spit itself.
-Note – the beachfront sites offer no privacy whatsoever–you trade that for the view and setting.
+This state park sits on the northeast corner of the island on a sand spit that encloses a picturesque lagoon.
+It’s just over four miles from the ferry landing, so Spencer Spit makes an ideal base camp if you’re on bikes.
+The campground within this 138-acre state park includes seven walk-in campsites (sites 44-50) that are right on the beach.
+Whether you are fortunate to snag one of these campsites or you end up with a roomier one up on the bluff, you’ll enjoy hours of fun exploring the tidal areas and sand spit.
+Note – the beachfront sites offer no privacy whatsoever–you trade that for the view and amazing setting.
 The seven sites are literally separated from one another by a suspended boundary rope.

 The other Lopez Island public campground is a great alternative to this one: Odlin County Park is a short distance away and also has beachfront sites.

 Campground details: 37 standard tent sites, and no utility hookups.
 You can have RVs to 20 feet.
 There’s potable water and restrooms, but no showers (unusual for a state park).
 Reserve here up to 9 months in advance (you can also call 888-CAMPOUT).
 Some of the campsites are always first-come, first-served.